kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 ### `npm start`

-Alias to start with CI-friendly low-memory defaults.
+Alias to start with CI-friendly low-memory defaults (no source maps, memory capped).
 Open http://localhost:3000 to view it in your browser.

 Health page (zero-bundle) for CI: